-Children have been given a My Maths letter with login details for your child which has been glued into their maths books.
-If your child has trouble logging in at home, they are most welcome to complete homework in school with me or go to homework club on a Thursday lunchtime.
+Children were given a My Maths letter with login details in the last academic year.
+If they have misplaced these I will send out new letters.
+If your child has trouble logging in at home, they are more than welcome to complete homework in school with me or go to homework club on a Thursday lunchtime.

 Looking forward to a great year with you all!!!